ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 $ ocamlopt -o hello amodule.cmx bmodule.cmx
 ```

-In both case, a stand alone executable is created
+In both cases, a standalone executable is created
 <!-- $MDX dir=examples -->
 ```sh
 $ ./hello
 Hello
 ```

+Note: It's necessary to place the source files in the correct order.
+The dependencies must come before
+the dependent.
+In the first example above, putting `bmodule.ml` before `amodule.ml`
+will result in an `Unbound module` error.

 ### Naming and Scoping

 Now we have an executable that prints `Hello`.
 As you can see, if you want to
 access anything from a given module, use the name of the module (always
-starting with a capital) followed by a dot and the thing that you want to use.
+starting with a capital letter) followed by a dot and the thing that you want to use.
 It may be a value, a type constructor, or anything else that a given module can
 provide.